JackBrenn/quakejs-rootless/README.md

 1. **Legacy Quake III Arena game code** - The original game engine was not designed with modern security practices and contains known exploits
 2. **Deprecated NPM packages** - The QuakeJS implementation relies on old, unmaintained Node.js dependencies with known vulnerabilities

-**It is strongly recommended to run this container using Podman as a non-root user** rather than Docker with sudo privileges.
-This provides better isolation and security through rootless containers.
+**Recommendation:** While running this container using Podman as a non-root user significantly mitigates security risks through container isolation, **exposing this server directly to the public internet is not recommended**.
+The primary risk is exploitation of the game server itself, though container escape and host compromise are unlikely when using rootless containers with proper system hardening.

-**Important:** Only run this server on trusted, isolated networks (such as a private LAN or VPN).
-Do **NOT** expose this directly to the public internet (BUT, you can if you want!).
+For internet-facing deployments, use a VPN, reverse proxy with authentication, or limit access to trusted IP ranges.

 ## 🚀 Quick Start